MarkRasavong/angular-hotel-inv/README.md

 _``@Input`` in Angular is a decorator used to bind a property of a child component to a value passed from a parent component.
 It allows the parent component to pass data and values to the child component, making the child component more reusable and flexible._

-⭐``@Output`` Component Comunication (child to parent) _ A decorator that lets the child component communicates with the parent component_ CHILD.COMPONENT.HTML
+⭐``@Output`` Component Comunication (child to parent) _ A decorator that lets the child component communicates with the parent component_ <br>
+CHILD.COMPONENT.HTML
 ```
 <button class="btn btn-primary" (click)="selectRoom(room)">Select</button>